atifkarim/Implementation-of-Image-Perception-System-for-Kitchen-Utensils/README.md

-# UnrealCV image_manipulation
+# Autonomous Image Perception System for Inventory Robot
-The goal of this repo is to use Unreal Engine 4(UE4) for making dataset for Robotic perception system.
-For this purpose here I have introduced the combination of UE4 and UnrealCV.
+The goal of this project is to develop a system which will be used in a retailer shop to count and filling objects from the shell.
+The project is conducting by [Institute for Artificial Intelligence](https://ai.uni-bremen.de/).
+Ideas and developed steps are discussed below.

 # Requirements